syncfusion-content/blazor-docs/blazor/accordion/how-to/add-nested-accordion.md

 # Add Nested Accordion in Blazor Accordion Component

-Accordion supports to render the nested level of Accordion by using [ContentTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_ContentTemplate) property.
+Accordion supports to render the nested level of Accordion by using the [ContentTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.AccordionItem.html#Syncfusion_Blazor_Navigations_AccordionItem_ContentTemplate) property.
 To render the nested Accordion, define the nested Accordion elements within the `ContentTemplate` property of the parent Accordion.

 ```cshtml
 @using Syncfusion.Blazor.Navigations